sashperso/satellite-hc/README.md

 # automated_satellite_health_check

 The goal of this project is to automate a Satellite 6 health check.
 The idea behind this project is that the playbook can be run on a Satellite server to collect a vast quantity of information that is populated directly into an organised text-file report that can be analysed.
 This allows a consultant more time for analysis and recommendations, rather than conducting information gathering activities.

-It is based on the RHEL Automated Health Check available here: https://gitlab.consulting.redhat.com/automated_health_check_crew/rhel
+It is based on the RHEL Automated Health Check available here: https://gitlab.consulting.redhat.com/automated_health_check_crew/rhel.
+Using the RHEL health check in conjunction with the Satellite health check can allow a consultant to gain detailed insight on hosts associated with the Satellite, and can help add granularity if needed.

 ## Name
 Automated Satellite Health Check